 Under the terms of grant agreements, the Board funds certain programs by a combination of specific cost-reimbursement grants, categorical block grants, and general revenues.
-Thus, when program expenses are incurred, there is both restricted and unrestricted net position available to finance the program.
+Thus, when program expenses are incurred, there are both restricted and unrestricted net position available to finance the program.
 It is the Board's policy to first apply cost-reimbursement grant resources to such programs, followed by categorical block grants and then by general revenues.

-D. Assets, Liabilities and Net Position/Fund Balances
+D. Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources and Net Position/Fund Balances